 The Internet has opened up a new world of scamming, but phone scams are still prevalent and are becoming increasingly sophisticated.
-Statistics from this month, based off reports from the Australian Competition & Consumer Commission, suggest that phone is still the most popular delivery method amongst scammers.
+Statistics from this month, based off reports from the Australian Competition & Consumer Commission, suggest that the phone is still the most popular delivery method amongst scammers.
 Phone scams are also responsible for the most financial loss.

 Here are some of the most popular types of phone scams and how you can avoid them.

 The Federal Trade Commission reports that most scams impersonating a government officer are initiated by phone.
 The imposter can tell you to send money to pay off a debt or fees.
 They may use your details to steal your identity and make claims on your behalf.

 Any government agency would not engage in bullying behavior or call you unsolicited about an urgent issue.
 Opt to hang up and call the government agency on its advertised line for the assurance that there is no real issue with your account.

 Another popular ploy is claiming to be a grandchild or other relative asking for money in an emergency.
 These callers usually ask for money for urgent medical care.

 It is best practice not to send money to anyone without verifying the person’s identity.
 Insist on talking it over with someone in your family or a friend.
 If you can identify it as a scam early, hang up the phone.
 Another tactic is requesting the information in writing along with some proof of identity.